 Cyrus MacMillan (1877-1953)

-John Daniel Cyrus MacMillan was born on 12 September 1877 at Wood Island, Prince Edward Island.
+John Daniel Cyrus MacMillan was born on 12 September 1877 in Wood Islands, Prince Edward Island.
 He was the son of Hector C. MacMillan and Isabella Fraser.
 Cyrus had four older sisters, Columbena, Alice Ann, Christena Grace, Euphemia Margaret, and one younger brother, James Allan Duncan.

 There seems to be much discrepancy regarding the year of Cyrus' birth, with dates on the internet, ranging from 1877-1883.
 According to PEI Public Archives and Record Office, he was born on 12 September 1877 and was baptized on 12 April 1878.
 On his WWI Attestation Papers, he lists his birth year as 1881.
 His tombstone reads 1882, but according to the McGill Archives, Cyrus was born in 1883.
 The validity of his birth date rests primarily on his birth and baptism records, and therefore his birth year will be claimed as 1877.